muehlefeldt/unity-machine-learning/docs/run-log.md

 * Result: Shit.
 Not stable learning.

 ## 1123
 * Reward without distance.
 Only collision punished.
 Punish each step. +1 For target reached.
+Sparse reward function.
 * Staged process.
   * First: Train only with the target and no decoy.
 * No curiosty.
 * First part in editor.
 Check for problems with changed decoy deployment.
-* Terminated.
-Heuristic was still set in area 1.
+* Heuristic was still set in area 1.
+* Disappointing result.

 ## 1124
-* Run of 1123 but mode fixed.
+* Short run.
+* Test

+## 1125 and 1126
+* Test in editor.
+Only to check door and frame placement.
+* Door frame introduced.
+  * Allows granular reward giving through different tags on the objects.

+## 1127
+* Sparse reward function gives reward for door passage.
+0.5 for correct direction and -0.5 for incorrect direction of passage.
+  * After 10 passages -1 given to discourage multiple passages.
+* Test with build.

 * Next: Introduce the decoy.
 * Think about the staged process again!